 - Keep in mind the results

-One of the commonest mistakes that students make when writing a dissertation abstract is failure to lay down the findings of the research.
+One of the commonest mistakes that students make when writing a custom dissertation abstract is a failure to lay down the findings of the research.
 Know that the basic function of a dissertation, including the abstract, is to inform the audience what the study is about and what came out of it.
 It is thus important to explain the discoveries in a coherent manner.
 Other additional elements like the research methods are also crucial because they act as reinforcements of the results.
-Basically, the second half section of the abstract should give a summation and interpretation of the findings.
+Basically, the second half-section of the abstract should give a summation and interpretation of the findings.

 A PhD dissertation abstract should be an accurate synopsis of the entire document.
 It should include the problem statement, methods used in research, and conclusions.
 However, tables and figures or other complex illustrations must not be included.